stereocat/expectacle/README.md

 - `:enable`: Password to be privilege mode.

 It can use ERB to set values from environment variable in `:username`, `:password` and `:enable`.

+You can add other parameter(s) to refer in command-list files.
+See also: "Command list" section.

 ### Prompt parameter
 Prompt file is a table of prompt regexp of host group(type).